 Porch Design Ideas for Simple Outdoor Enjoyment

 Porches on homes in neighborhoods with tree-lined sidewalks and residents from all age groups can create a sense of community.
 A front porch full of comfortable patio furniture, potted plants, and seasonal décor has a welcoming feel that gives passing neighbors a nostalgic feel.
-Homeowners can sit out on their porch on nice days, wave to neighbors and invite them up for a chat and some cool drinks.
+Homeowners can sit out on their porches on nice days, wave to neighbors, and invite them for a chat and some cool drinks.

 Swing into relaxation